Luther James-Wildin

 Luther Ash James-Wildin (born 3 December 1997) is a professional footballer who plays as a right-back for club Stevenage.
 Born in England, he represents the Antigua and Barbuda national team.

 James-Wildin joined Notts County's academy in 2014, having previously played for Highfield Rangers in Leicester.
 He signed his first professional contract with Notts County in May 2016, and spent the 2016–17 season on loan at non-League Northern Premier League club Grantham Town.
 He was released by Notts County at the end of the season and subsequently joined Nuneaton Town of the National League North in July 2017, where he spent one season.
 James-Wildin joined Stevenage for an undisclosed fee in May 2018 and helped the club earn promotion to League One during the 2022–23 season.

 Early life

-Born in Leicester, England, James-Wildin is of Antiguan heritage.
+Born in Leicester, England, James-Wildin is of English and Antiguan heritage.
 He began playing football competitively at the age of seven with Sunday league youth team Highfield Rangers.
 James-Wildin stated he was part of a "very successful young side" at Highfield Rangers that remained together for nearly ten years.
 At the age of 14, he sought to play at a higher standard, having recognised that he was performing at a high level when playing for Highfield Rangers.
 Prior to playing professional football, he was in an orchestra and also performed in a jazz band, playing the trumpet to a Grade 8 level.